-We bring you last week's top performances from Virgin Islanders who are playing abroad and who all have had prior experience of national team duties at youth or senior level.
+Here is the weekly review of the top performing U.S. Virgin Islands players, who play currently abroad.
 This week's number one is an international point guard Walter Hodge (183-86).
-He led ASVEL Lyon-Villeurbanne Basket to a victory over the league outsider Entente Orleans 45 in the French ProA in Friday night's game.
+He led ASVEL Lyon-Villeurbanne Basket to a victory over the closely-ranked JDA Dijon in the French ProA in Saturday night's game.

 #1.
 This week's number one is an international point guard Walter Hodge (183-86, college: Florida, currently plays in France).
-He led ASVEL Lyon-Villeurbanne Basket to a victory over the league outsider Entente Orleans 45 (6-17) 82-78 in the French ProA in Friday night's game.
+He led ASVEL Lyon-Villeurbanne Basket to a 1-point victory over the closely-ranked JDA Dijon (10-18) 74-73 in the French ProA in Saturday night's game.

 Hodge was MVP of the game.
-He scored 20 points and added 3 assists in 28 minutes on the court.
+He recorded 19 points and added 4 passes in 24 minutes on the court.

-ASVEL Lyon-Villeurbanne Basket (12-11) is placed eighth in the ProA.
+ASVEL Lyon-Villeurbanne Basket (14-14) is placed ninth in the ProA.

 He has a dual citizenship: U.S. Virgin Islands and Puerto Rican.